-Enfield Council commissions and funds EVA's core (Chief Executive & Finance and Administration), the Information Service, and Volunteer Centre Enfield, and part-funds the Community Accountant.
+Enfield Council commissions and funds EVA's management (Chief Executive & Finance and Administration), the Information Service, and Volunteer Centre Enfield, and part-funds the Community Accountant.

 City Bridge Trust has provided funding for the Development and Funding Advice Service to develop monitoring and evaluation skills in the local voluntary and community sector, including part-funding for EVA's Community Accountant.

 For 2 years - 2018 - 2019 - the 'Planning for Impact, Funding for Change' workshop programme will be provided using this funding.

 For 2 years - 2014 - 2017 - the 'Understanding Funders' workshop programme was provided using this funding.

 The Tudor Trust provided funding for the Development and FundIng Advice Service to develop

 a workshop programme (Doing It For Themselves) enhancing parents skills to work together and provide informal pre-school playgroups.
 The Development and Funding Advice Manager worked with local Children's Centres and a local consultancy group (Aspire) on this project.